lucaslorentz/durabletask-extensions/README.md

 ## Motivation

-[Durable Task Framework](https://github.com/Azure/durabletask) is an open source framework that provides a foundation for workflow-as-code in .NET platform.
+[Durable Task Framework](https://github.com/Azure/durabletask) is an open source framework that provides a foundation for workflow as code in .NET platform.

 [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview)  connects Durable Task Framework to Azure serverless platform, making it simpler to create workflows as code.